future-skill/future-skill.github.io/docs/create_an_exercise/World.md

 Smaller props such as flowers and stones can preferably be added as cosmetic scenary to world, with an offset from the center.
 Here is an example where a couple of stones and flowers are added:

-???+ example "Add a couple of stones anf flowers to the world"
+???+ example "Add a couple of stones and flowers to the world"
     ```
     scenary = [
         ("stone", (0, 0), (-0.3, 0)),